tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/对象/获取对象/简单获取对象_intl_en.md

 ### Using REST API

-Use the REST API directly to initiate an object obtaining request.
+Use the REST API to initiate an object download request.
 For more information, see [GET Object](https://intl.cloud.tencent.com/document/product/436/7753).

 ### Using SDKs